rejsafranko/MLControl/README.md

 - **Initialize MLOps Projects**: Create a structured project directory on Google Drive.
 - **Upload Data**: Upload local data directories to your Google Drive project.
+- **Connect to a GPU machine**: Search for and connect to GPUs offered by Vast.ai cloud services.

 ## Installation